deadalusai/rust-for-csharp-developers/notes.md

 Enums can also behave more "traditionally".

+# Strings

+Rust strings are UTF8 encoded byte arrays.
+Rust provides us with functions for enumerating bytes, characters or graphemes.

+Rust has two types to represent strings: `String` - a mutable, growable string type; and `&str` - called a string slice, a "fat pointer" into a string.

+A bare string literal has the type `&'static str` - a string slice with a static lifetime.
+You will often see code calling `.to_owned()` to copy the slice into an owned, mutable string.

+Many, many functions in rust accept and return string slices, helping to avoid expensive string copy operations.

 # Option<T>

 Rust doesn't allow "null" references, but it can be useful to represent